Montagnard (Vietnam): History

+Pre-colonial history

 In 1962, the population of the Montagnard people in the Central Highlands was estimated to number as many as one million.
 Today, the population is approximately four million, of whom about one million are Montagnards.
-The 30 or so Montagnard tribes in the Central Highlands comprise more than six different ethnic groups who speak languages drawn primarily from the Malayo-Polynesian, Tai, and Austroasiatic language families.
+The 30 or so Montagnard tribes in the Central Highlands comprise more than nineteen different ethnic groups who speak languages drawn primarily from the Malayo-Polynesian, Tai, and Austroasiatic language families.
 The main tribes, in order of population, are the Jarai, Rade, Bahnar, Koho, Mnong, and Stieng.

+According to a genetic survey conducted in 2019 by Macholdt et al., the two largest Montagnards groups, the Jarai, Rade, are genetically distinct from the mainstream Vietnamese ethnic groups.
+According to mitochondrial analyses on Jarai and Rade individuals, their paternal ancestors were a dark-skinned and woolly hair people related to Andamanese peoples, and their maternal ancestry mainly descended from a group of Polynesians who arrived much later.
+This study underlines the genetic diversity within the Central Highlands' native population.